 If the run is not currently covered, cover it.
 Most chickens dislike walking in snow, but will venture out into a clear or shoveled area.
 Some chickens will brave the snow voluntarily, but don’t try to force, cajole, encourage or bribe them into going outside.
 Allow them the opportunity to wander out by leaving the door to a protected run open, but let them decide where they want to spend their time.

-When temperatures are extreme and/or are accompanied by precipitation and/or wind, chickens should be confined to a completely winterized and covered run.
+When temperatures are extreme (double-digits below zero) and/or are accompanied by precipitation and/or wind, chickens should be confined to a completely winterized and covered run.
 Extreme cold in addition to wind/snow/rain puts chickens, even cold-hardy breeds, at risk for frostbitten feet, combs and wattles.
 My New England flock appreciates a spacious run protected from the elements when it’s dangerously cold outside.

 MISCELLANEOUS WINTER PREP TIPS